punteney/tutorial-django/index.rst

 =================================================
 This tutorial focuses on how to setup and manage your django project.
 It doesn't cover how to write a Django app and project as there are many other tutorials on how to do that.
 Items this tutorial does include:

-* :doc:`Setting up a local dev environment (on OS X) <local-setup>`
+#. :doc:`Setting up a local dev environment (on OS X) <local-setup>`
-* :doc:`Starting a new project <project-start>`
+#. :doc:`Starting a new project <project-start>`
-* Building out the project
+#.
+Building out the project
-* Testing
+#.
+Testing
-* Documentation
+#.
+Documentation
-* Pushing the project to production
+#.
+Pushing the project to production
-* Ongoing work process
+#.
+Ongoing work process

 The tutorial will be easier to follow with a basic understanding of python, Django, and command line usage.
 If you aren't familiar with these you might want to check out some of the :doc:`resources <learning-resources>` to familiarize yourself with them first first.

 .. note::

-    This tutorial is **how I** set things up and work.
+    This tutorial is **how I** set things up.
 It describes methods I've picked up over the last 3 or 4 years that work well for me.
 There are many other equally valid methods to use so take this tutorial as a guide.
 If something doesn't work for your process change it, if there is a better way to accomplish something let me know.

 Contents: